MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-util-and-setieproxy.md

 ---
 title: bitsadmin util and setieproxy
-description: Windows Commands topic for **bitsadmin util and setieproxy** - Set proxy settings to use when transferring files using a service account.
+description: Windows Commands topic for bitsadmin util and setieproxy, which sets the proxy settings to use when transferring files using a service account. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 0e9f31ba-3070-4ffd-a94c-388c8d78f688

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: 0e9f31ba-3070-4ffd-a94c-388c8d78f688
 author: coreyp-at-msft